-- Contact with transportation vehicle operators; - Calls and visits to the Corporate Office and Senior Services locations; - Access to VPAS' website; and - Attendance at community meetings or public hearings hosted by VPAS.
+- Contact with transportation vehicle operators;

+- Calls to the Corporate Office and Cafes;

+- Visits to the Corporate Office;

+- Access to the agency's website; and

+- Attendance at community meetings or public hearings hosted by VPAS.

 There has been little, if no, contact with LEP persons or requests for interpreters in any of our service areas, especially for our transportation services.
 As far as the Harrisonburg/Rockingham Region which has a slightly higher LEP population is concerned, most of that population is not 60 years of age and older, the primary population we serve.